Special Education » Special Education

 4. Name of evaluator (if the parent has one)

-2. Respond in writing within 10 days if receipt of written request
+2. Respond in writing within 10 days of receipt of the written request

-1. Provide list of independent evaluators for parent to use, or
+1. Provide a list of independent evaluators for parent to use, or

 2. Approve the parent’s evaluator, or